 Flannel Cloth For Black Seed Oil Poultice

-How to Use Black Seed Oil Poultice
+Black Seed Oil Poultice Instructions

 Food based dye was used in the making of the Dr. Fitt Black Seed Oil Cloth.
 Use for strains, sore muscles, back pain, menstrual cramps, breast tenderness, fibrocystic breast, fibromyalgia, arthritis, rashes and more.

 - Prepare flannel – Fold the cloth into three thicknesses, creating a pad of a size adequate to cover the area to be treated.
-For example, to use a black seed oil poultice over the abdominal area, the size of the flannel cloth might be 10 inches x 8 inches.
+For example, to use a black seed oil poultice over the abdominal area, the size of the flannel cloth might be 10 inches by 8 inches.

 - Saturate cloth with black seed oil – Place the flannel cloth on top of the plastic sheet.
 Then saturate it with blackseed oil.
 The cloth should be wet but not dripping.
 The saturated cloth is placed directly on the skin with the plastic sheet on top of it.
 The plastic sheet should cover the entire exterior of the saturated flannel, since blackseed oil is likely to stain fabric.